docQodly/docs/docs/studio/design-webforms/states.md

   Initially, the contextual panel notes that `You can only view/modify CSS classes when editing a state`.
   :::

-- **Airy Mode Restrictions**: Once established in the base state, "Airy Mode" becomes disabled in subsequent states, ensuring its settings are not altered.
+- **Airy Mode**: Enable or disable airy mode settings for specific states.

+- **Datasource Restrictions**: On a state, no datasources can be dragged and dropped on components on the canvas.

 ### Removing a State